 They have been part of the oneworld global alliance since 2013, amongst some of the world’s top airlines, giving passengers the chance to earn rewards points and member privileges.

 Plus last year they commenced a codeshare partnership with Emirates, taking passengers to 150 countries overall across Asia, Middle East, Africa and the Americas.

 Malaysia Airlines has gotten a lot of negative press over recent years, due to some very tragic circumstances with two of their flights.
 Sadly, this is what comes to mind for many when considering airlines, rather than the fact that Malaysia Airlines is number 31 worldwide on the STARTRAX 2017 World Airline Awards.
 They may not be top 10, but that’s in the first third of this years top 100 airlines!

-In fact, we got lucky at check in due to the fact that hubby is tall.
-We we offered a bulkhead row just for this very fact on one of our long haul flights from Australia to Europe.
+In fact, we got lucky at check-in due to the fact that hubby is tall.
+We offered a bulkhead row just for this very fact on one of our long haul flights from Australia to Europe.
 This was a great bonus!